Knee pain and other running injuries

-If the pain's severe or the knee's swollen, see your GP straight away.
+If the pain's severe or the knee's swollen, see a GP straight away.

-If your knee pain isn't severe, stop running and get it checked by a GP or physiotherapist if the pain doesn't go away after a week.
+If your knee pain is not severe, stop running and get it checked by a GP or physiotherapist if the pain does not go away after a week.

 They can also recommend stretches or exercises to help you recover.